BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Che et. al [@che2009rodinia] initially proposed a benchmark suite to cover a wide range of parallel communication patterns.
 The benchmarks were selected following the Berkeley Dwarf Taxonomy and are from real world high performance computing applications.
 The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
-Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads vary from 2-76% and GPU power consumption overheads range from 38-83 Watts.
-From this, the resulting benchmarks were proven to be useful when illustrating important architectural differences between the CPU and GPU.
+Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads varied from 2-76% and GPU power consumption overheads ranged from 38-83 Watts, illustrating important architectural differences between the CPU and GPU.
-All devices presented featured applications typical of select dwarfs which benefit from GPU architectures.
-At the time this paper was written the Rodinia Benchmark suite consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended.
+At the time this paper was written the Rodinia Benchmark suite consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended. [@che2010characterization]
-This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal.
+This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal all of which may be expected to benefit from GPU acceleration.
 Diversity analysis was also performed and took the form of a Micro-Architecture independent analysis study.
 The MICA framework, discussed in [Section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each applications inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.
-Separate implementations were developed for each application CUDA for the GPU, and OpenMP for the CPU, OpenCL was also included for both architecture types.
+Three separate implementations were developed for each application using CUDA for the GPU, OpenMP for the CPU and OpenCL for both architecture types.
-Ultimately several applications from the Rodinia benchmark suite were added to the extended OpenDwarfs benchmark suite -- developed in this thesis.
-Ultimately, having several implementations caused fragmentation in development, where changes often resulted in the OpenCL version of each benchmark application being neglected; in some instances lacking an implementation of a given application entirely -- or at the least, missing features offered in other implementations.
+Several implementations caused fragmentation in development, which often resulted in the OpenCL version of each benchmark application being neglected; missing features offered in other implementations and in some instances lacking an implementation of a given application entirely.
-For this reason, OpenDwarfs was selected as the benchmark suite on which to perform the extension work.
+For this reason, Rodinia is not a suitable base for an OpenCL benchmark suite, however, we were able to incorporate the dwt2d benchmark into our extended version of the OpenDwarfs  benchmark suite as will be discussed in Chapter 3.
+Many of the benchmarks were added from Rodinia into the original OpenDwarfs suite, in our extended evaluation many of the datasets were generated by analyse the original Rodinia source.

 ### SHOC

 The Scalable Heterogeneous Computing benchmark suite SHOC, presented by Danalis et. al. [@danalis2010scalable], offer an alternative benchmark suite and unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
-It also has not been structured into the dwarf taxonomy but rather the benchmarks it encompasses have been categorised according according to two major sets, whether the application performs a stress test role or acts as a performance test.
+It also has not been structured into the dwarf taxonomy but rather the benchmarks it encompasses have been categorised according according to two major sets, whether the application performs a stress test role -- which assess the device capabilities --  or acts as a performance test -- which measure host / system performance usually on synthetic kernels.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.
 The variety of language implementations for each benchmark application, was one of the original motivators for its construction.
 In this benchmark suite the OpenCL versions of each application have been designed to strongly mirror the CUDA counterparts, unfortunately this results in fixed tuning parameters such as local workgroup size that is well suited to GPU architectures but is not suited to CPU and other accelerator devices.

-Since this suite has not been classified according to the dwarf taxonomy and also if the classification were performed during this these, adding more applications would likely need to occur to fully encompass the dwarf taxonomy; the addition of applications is more expensive in SHOC, since it would require implementations for the same application into at least 3 other languages -- which is not a motivating factor for this thesis.
+Since this suite has not been classified according to the dwarf taxonomy and also if the classification were performed, adding more applications would likely need to occur to fully encompass the dwarf taxonomy; the addition of applications is more expensive in SHOC, since it would require implementations for the same application into at least three other languages -- which is not a motivating factor for this thesis.
-By focusing on application kernels written exclusively in OpenCL, our enhanced OpenDwarfs bench-mark suite is able to cover a wider range of application patterns.
+By focusing on application kernels written exclusively in OpenCL, our enhanced OpenDwarfs benchmark suite is able to cover a wider range of application patterns.

 ### OpenDwarfs

 As with Rodinia, Feng et. al [@feng2012opencl] introduce the OpenDwarfs (OpenCL and the 13 Dwarfs) as an OpenCL implementation of Berkeley’s 13 computational dwarfs of scientific computing.
 In this work, the absolute execution times were collected over 11 benchmarks.
-In this paper 11 applications were evaluated on 1 CPU, an Intel Xeon E5405, and 3 GPUs, a low power AMD HD5450 with 25W TDP, and 2 high-power GPUs AMD HD5870 and an Nvidia GT520, for scale both high-end GPUs had an energy footprint of 228-238W TDP respectively.
+In this paper 11 applications were evaluated on a CPU, an Intel Xeon E5405, and three GPUs, a low power AMD HD5450 with 25W TDP, and two high-power GPUs: AMD HD5870 and an Nvidia GT520 with energy footprints of 228 and 238W TDP respectively.
 A larger range of dwarfs are covered by OpenDwarfs than Rodinia; however, one dwarf, MapReduce, is still not represented by any application.
-Additionally, several dwarfs currently have one representative application which may not expose the entire set of characteristics of that dwarf.
+Additionally, several dwarfs currently have only one representative application which may not expose the entire set of characteristics of that dwarf.

-A potential criticism is that no diversity analysis was performed to justify the inclusion of each application -- however since many applications where inherited from the Rodinia code-base these applications have a proven MICA diversity.
+A potential criticism is that no diversity analysis was performed to justify the inclusion of each application -- however since many applications were inherited from the Rodinia code-base these applications have a proven MICA diversity.
-Recently, this work was updated and evaluated on FPGA devices by Krommydas et. al. [@krommydas2016opendwarfs] -- and adds relevancy to the OpenDwarfs benchmark suite.
+Recently, this work was updated and evaluated on FPGA devices by Krommydas et. al. [@krommydas2016opendwarfs].
 Given the focused effort of having all the dwarfs represented, the choice to have one implementation -- and that being OpenCL, and the recent use of the benchmark suite for a new accelerator architecture all result in it being the selected benchmark suite to perform the extension.
 These efforts are discussed in Chapter 3.